UBCSailbot/docs/docs/current/sailbot_workspace/workflow.md

     - CLI:
         - Launch files: `ros2 launch <package> <launch file>`
         - Nodes: `ros2 run <package> <executable>`

-    ??? tip "Running GUI applications on macOS"

-        If you want to run GUI applications on macOS, ensure that XQuartz is running.

 2. Debug your changes if they aren't behaving how you expect by setting breakpoints and running one of our launch configurations in the "Run and Debug" sidebar panel; launch configuration types: